NURBS-Diff: A Differentiable Programming Module for NURBS: Point Cloud Reconstruction

-\subsection{Point Cloud Reconstruction}
+\section{Point Cloud Reconstruction}

-The 3D spatial data obtained from geometric acquisition devices are low-level point cloud representations that offer limited structural information about the underlying geometry.
-To ease the integration of deep learning with CAD pipelines, recent works on point cloud reconstruction have tried fitting different parametric primitives over the input data.
-In this direction, \citet{sharma2020parsenet} have introduced an end-to-end trainable network called ParSeNet that fits an assembly of geometric primitives, including B-spline patches, to a segmented point cloud.
-We integrated our NURBS layer with the ParSeNet framework by replacing their B-spline fitting with NURBS.
+In this section, we show the utility of the \nd{} module for unsupervised point cloud reconstruction.
+We use the experiments performed by \citet{sharma2020parsenet} as our baseline, which is a supervised learning framework for surface reconstruction framework. \citet{sharma2020parsenet} introduced an end-to-end trainable network called ParSeNet that fits an assembly of geometric primitives, including B-spline patches, to a segmented point cloud.
+In the ParSeNet framework, the authors develop a spline fitting module (called SplineNet) which takes an input point cloud and reconstructs a spline surface.
+This surface, however, is obtained using a supervised learning approach, as we highlight later.
+Therefore, to improve the framework and obtain a better fit without the supervised labels, we integrate our \nd{} module with SplineNet to develop an unsupervised training approach for spline fitting.

-The ParSeNet architecture is divided into three stages.
+The ParSeNet framework is divided into three stages.
 The first stage incorporates prior work done in point cloud segmentation \cite{qi2017pointnet} to decompose the input point cloud into segments classified under a parametric patch type.
 The second stage is the spline fitting SplineNet that generates B-spline patches to the segmented point cloud data.
 The final stage performs geometric optimizations to seamlessly stitch the collection of predicted primitives together into a single object.
-We are interested in replacing the surface evaluation performed in the SplineNet stage of their network with our NURBS layer for the experiments in this section.
+We are interested in replacing the surface evaluation performed in the SplineNet stage of their network with our \nd{} module for the experiments in this section.
 For training and testing our experiments, we use the SplineDataset provided by \citet{sharma2020parsenet}.
 The SplineDataset is a diverse collection of open and closed splines that have been extracted from one million CAD geometries included in the ABC dataset.
-We run our experiments on open splines that are split into 3.2K, 3K, and 3K for training, testing, and validation.
+A random set of points is sampled from the surfaces as the input for the point cloud reconstruction task.
+We run our experiments on open splines split into 24K, 4K, and 4K for training, testing, and validation.